 Camping scenes, fishing scenes, picnics—these are experiences that say summer to almost anyone.
 Use the video to take your audience on a summertime adventure, even if it’s filmed among the trees in your backyard—who’s going to know?

 Ever worked on a theatre set?
 Then you’ll know how a single prop can communicate a whole world of information.
-In this case, you want your props to communicate summer, so think about things like picnic blankets, vases of summer flowers, straw hats, sunglasses, flip flops, bamboo windchimes, a deck chair … you get the idea.
+In this case, you want your props to communicate summer.
+Think about things like picnic blankets, vases of summer flowers, straw hats, sunglasses, flip flops, bamboo wind-chimes, a deck chair.… you get the idea.
 Just make sure everything is in context.

 One thing you can add in post-production that helps turn the backyard into a summer wilderness are summer noises: buzzing bees, crickets at dusk, birdsong, maybe an acoustic guitar track if you’re feeling bold.
 Filter out the noise of city life and filter in something a little sweeter.